How to Clean Your Resin 3D Prints Perfectly•

 For your models to be cured evenly, your 3D prints need to receive an equivalent amount of light exposure while being cured — either from sunlight or UV light from a curing lamp.

-Each UV curing lamp is meant for models of different sizes, while each has a voltage power of 100-240V, 50-60Hz.
+Each UV curing device is meant for models of different shapes and sizes.
+All 4 UV curing lamps have a voltage power of 100-240V, 50-60Hz.